 For the hospice nurses and other bedside support folks, do you find that those with an intact religious or cultural map seem to move more easily towards their death?

-I think these are all critical questions as we re-invent what it means to die in these times.
-I look forward to your thoughts.
+These are all critical questions as we re-invent what it means to die in these times.